-You’re not alone.
+Now, if you can’t hear changes easily, don’t worry…you’re not alone.
 At first it seems like a daunting task.
 I have to listen to the piano player and hear every chord?

 And here in lies the problem.
 It seems logical to learn the melody from the melodic instrument, like the horn player, and then learn the chords from the bass and piano player.
 In actuality, there are many more hints on a recording to learning the changes that make it much easier than you may have initially thought.